 Arizona Department of Health Services

-A native Arizonan, Carla Berg has worked at the Arizona Department of Health Services for 11 years.
-In her current role as chief strategy officer, she carries out agency-wide strategic planning, quality improvement initiatives, accreditation efforts, and special projects.
-In this work, Carla coordinates the Arizona Health Improvement Plan.
+A native Arizonan, Carla Berg has worked at the Arizona Department of Health Services since 2008.
+In her current role as Chief Strategy Officer, she carries out agency wide strategic planning, quality improvement initiatives, accreditation efforts, and special projects.
+In this work, Carla coordinates the Arizona Health Improvement Plan (AzHIP Healthy People, Healthy Communities), a multi-sector partnership focused on priorities to improve the health of Arizonans.

 Roosevelt School District